krisarmstrong/seed/web/THEMING.md

-# LuminetIQ Design System & Theming Guide
+# The Seed Design System & Theming Guide

-This document describes the design system and theming architecture used in the LuminetIQ frontend.
+This document describes the design system and theming architecture used in the The Seed frontend.

 ## Architecture Overview